 Top Tips on How To Increase Your Image Size

 A technique that may work for you is to try “stair interpolation.”
-This concept has you increasing the size of the image in small increments instead of one big change.
+This concept has you increase the size of the image in small increments instead of one big change.

 Instead of increasing the size from 100% to 300%, try increasing the image by 10% at a time and repeat this process until you have the size you are looking for.
 There is also a free program that can help you called IrfanView.
 Unfortunately, it appears that there is not a version for Mac.

 Working with what you've got will require using editing software, such as Adobe Photoshop.
 One option is to resize the image, not to be confused with resampling.
 By resizing, you are changing the image print size, but maintaining the pixel dimensions.
 You will have good image quality, but in turn, you will be sacrificing your print size.
 If you use resampling, which changes the pixel dimensions, you will have a loss in quality when you resize.